Skip to Main Content Back to Top Let's Talk

 Using Job Titles to Attract and Retain Talent

 Companies are hunting for top talent; however, top talent is also searching for quality employers.
-That said, all-star applicants know what to look for in a job title.
-So, your HR strategy should include crafting succinct job titles.
-Here are a few more angles to consider.
+In addition, highly qualified applicants know what to look for in a job title.
+As a part of your company’s HR strategy, you should include crafting succinct job titles.
+Here are a few more approaches to consider:

-• Clarity: Make sure to write your job titles with clear and direct expectations.
+Make sure to write your job titles with clear and direct expectations.
 The Supervisor of Smile Makers is far less descriptive than the Administrative Assistant, so be straightforward.
-Think about your company’s natural job sequence, as well.
+Think about your company’s natural job sequence as well.
 Titling a position as “supervisor” when it’s honestly an “assistant” role only sets up that individual for future challenges.

-• Momentum: Furthermore, adhering to the natural job title sequence encourages loyalty from your talented employees.
+Furthermore, adhering to the natural job title sequence encourages loyalty from your talented employees.
 Look at the situation from your workforce’s perspective.
-It’s comforting knowing that you will start as an assistant and have the opportunity to move up to director one day, assuming you meet all the proper professional milestones.
-So, HR departments must feed off that momentum by creating suitable job titles to keep top talent around.
+It’s comforting knowing that you will start as an assistant and can move up to director one day, assuming you meet all the proper professional milestones.
+HR departments must maintain that momentum by creating suitable job titles to keep top talent around.

-• Sophistication: Think about the job ads you’ve read containing words like “ninja” or “Jedi.”
-Perhaps these job ads also had several titles, furthering any confusion about the position.
-You might have wondered if the ad was describing one job or two or more!
-So, avoid writing job titles with buzzwords or clickbait.
-Otherwise, most talented individuals won’t take your company or the job seriously.
+Think about the job ads you’ve read containing words like “ninja” or “Jedi.”
+Perhaps these job ads also had several titles, furthering any confusion about the position and might have you wondering if the ad was describing one job or two or more.
+To avoid any confusion, avoid writing job titles with buzzwords or clickbait otherwise the most talented individuals won’t take your company or the job seriously.

-• Searchability: Do job titles matter when candidates search for specific positions?
+Do job titles matter when candidates search for specific positions?
 The short answer is yes.
 Attracting top talent means making the open position as searchable as you can.
 Besides writing clear job titles, consider how quickly a candidate can find your specific job ad.
 Do they have to really dig for it?
-If the right people aren’t clicking on your job ad, something is awry, and it’s time to adjust your HR strategy.
+If the right people aren’t clicking on your job ad, it’s time to reevaluate your HR strategy.
 A searchable job title also matters once the person is hired.
 What if a prospective client is looking to connect with a sales professional at your company?
 Your sales professionals may not appear in LinkedIn search results if their job title is “rainmaker.”

-• Purpose: Think about who your job title is written for — stakeholders or actual candidates.
+Think about who your job title is written for — stakeholders or actual candidates.
 Some companies feel obligated to investors or shareholders and create job titles based on their expectations rather than for potential employees.
-Remember, outsiders won’t always know your company lingo, so craft your job title with this in mind.
+Remember, outsiders won’t always know your company lingo so craft your job title with this in mind.

 How Job Titles Can Motivate Your Workforce

-Although you don’t necessarily have to promote that employee, you can most certainly adjust his or her job title to reflect added responsibilities.
+Although you don’t necessarily have to promote that employee, you can adjust their job title to reflect added responsibilities.
 The employee can still hold the same position, only with new duties and roles.
-Sure, a bonus or salary increase can accompany these changes; that’s up to you.
+Sure, a bonus or salary increase can accompany these changes but that’s up to you.

 But the job title itself will validate your employees’ efforts and show them that you notice and appreciate their extra mile.
-Plus, it’s not fair to require your employees to pull double (or triple) duty without some type of compensation, monetary or otherwise.
-We all need a little pat on the back sometimes, after all.
+Plus, it’s not fair to require your employees to pull double or triple duty without some type of compensation, monetary or otherwise.

-If you need assistance with formulating your company ideal job titles, please reach out to the HR professionals at Higginbotham or visit our HR Services page for more information.
+Higginbotham’s consulting team offers insight in shaping and refining your company’s overall HR strategy, ensuring it aligns with your business goals and fosters a productive, engaged workforce.
+Our consultants provide a comprehensive analysis of your current HR practices and identify areas for improvement, ranging from talent acquisition and retention to employee engagement and development.
+If you need assistance with formulating your company’s ideal job titles, please reach out to the HR professionals at Higginbotham or visit our HR Services page for more information.

 Not sure where to start?
 Talk to someone who wants to listen.